Caring for the Carers: The Christopher Beckwith Regain Grants for Carers

-What is the process for getting my grant application approved?
+What is the process for assessment of my grant application?

-You may submit an application at any time, although the grants are reviewed by the Trustees at quarterly meetings in March, June, September and December.
-The submission deadline for a grant to be reviewed within a quarter is the 1st day of the month in which the meeting is held.
-Make sure you get your grant in well ahead of when you intend to take your break.
+Grants requests are reviewed by the Trustees at quarterly meetings in March, June, September and December.
+The submission deadline for a grant to be reviewed is the 1st day of the month in which the meeting is held.
+It is important that you plan ahead when intending to use the grant to pay for a break.

-What happens if I’m successful with a grant application?
+What happens if I’m successful with my grant application?

-You will be informed of the decision immediately following the Trustees meeting at which the application is reviewed.
+You will be informed of the decision immediately after the Trustees meeting at which the application is reviewed.

-Do I need to do anything else to be awarded the grant?
+What else do I need to do to be awarded a grant?